Introduction

 Security and military information of Lebanon

-Military equipment inventories and acquisitions the LAF inventory includes a wide mix of mostly older equipment from a diverse array of countries; in recent years, the US has been the leading supplier of armaments to Lebanon; the country's economic crisis has severely limited military procurement (2024)
+Military equipment inventories and acquisitions the LAF inventory includes a wide mix of mostly older equipment from a diverse array of countries, including the US; the country's economic crisis has limited military procurement efforts (2024)

 Military service age and obligation 17-25 years of age for men and women for voluntary military service; no conscription (2024). note: women were allowed to volunteer for military service in the 1980s; as of 2023, they comprised about 5% of the active duty military